Skip to content

 When you might hold 9–12 months

-Longer emergency funds make sense when: you're self-employed or freelance (income gaps are structural, not exceptional), you're in a specialist role where replacements take 6+ months to secure, you're the sole earner in your household, you have dependents with health conditions (your "emergency" probability is higher and more varied), you work in a volatile sector (startups, media, cyclical industries), or you're close to retirement and income replacement becomes much harder if a job loss happens at 58 vs 38.
+Longer emergency funds typically fit when: you're self-employed or freelance (income gaps are structural, not exceptional), you're in a specialist role where replacements take 6+ months to secure, you're the sole earner in your household, you have dependents with health conditions (your "emergency" probability is higher and more varied), you work in a volatile sector (startups, media, cyclical industries), or you're close to retirement and income replacement becomes much harder if a job loss happens at 58 vs 38.

 When 3 months might even be too much